copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

-But with this implementation, if we sent both Inputs at the same time and allowed them to run in parallel, the progress indicator would be dismissed after only 1 second, and 1 second after that the user would see an unpleasant "jank" as the list of posts arrived unexpectedly.
+But with this implementation, if we sent both Inputs at the same time and allowed them to run in parallel, the progress indicator would be dismissed after only 1 second, and 1 second after that the user would see an unpleasant "jank" as the list of posts arrives unexpectedly.

 The following are some strategies we could employ to provide a better UX to the user, with their pros and cons